• Skip to main content

 The first step after you have chosen what vegetables you’re going to freeze is to prepare them.
 Wash them thoroughly.
 Some may require peeling.
 And while you can leave some vegetables whole, others may require some slicing.
 So, slice accordingly.

-Blanching although not always required is necessary for most vegetables before freezing them.
-So, that’s the second step.
-The purpose is to stop the enzyme action that causes loss of flavor, color, and texture.
+Blanching is often recommended before freezing, as it helps to stop the enzyme action that causes the loss of flavor, color, and texture.
 It also helps destroy microorganisms on the surface of the vegetables.
 The blanching times vary depending on the type and size of the produce.

 The next step is cooling your veggies.
 As soon as you have blanched them make sure to cool them quickly and thoroughly immediately after.
 This is to stop the whole cooking process.
 Over blanching can result in loss of flavor, color, and nutrients as well.
 You can use an ice bath, or plain cold water (just remember to change the water frequently).